 - May offer fewer products and services.
 Smaller credit unions may not offer as many loan and deposit products as big credit unions and banks.
 They also might not offer the latest technology, such as online banking, mobile banking and peer-to-peer payment platforms, such as Zelle.

 Banks and credit unions offer many of the same products and services, but there are some noteworthy differences between them.

 - Banks are for-profit institutions that generally charge more fees and require higher minimum deposits and balances to open and maintain accounts.
 Banks pay taxes, whereas credit unions are not-for-profit institutions that don’t pay federal taxes.

 - Banks are accountable to shareholders who want to maximize profits.
 Credit unions return all profits to their members by paying higher APYs on deposits and charging lower interest rates on loans.

-- Online banks and traditional banks tend to have more digital tools to offer customers, such as mobile banking and online banking.
+- Online-only banks and traditional banks tend to have more digital tools to offer customers, such as mobile banking and online banking.
 Credit unions, especially smaller ones, may be less technologically advanced.